DEVELOPMENT STATUS OF SHANGBA TEA GARDEN & ZHENGAN TIANCI COMPANY

 Since the beginning of the conversion of the remaining conventional cultivation areas into organic ones in 2014, there has not been any parallel production in the Shangba tea garden anymore, where conventional and organic products are cultivated either together, next to each other or after another.
 That way, one can prevent that conventionally processed products contaminate the organic ones or that unwanted mixings occur.
 Since 2017 the whole company produces only pure organic products.

 Organic agriculture must be far more than just simply refraining from the use of chemical pesticides, and more than what the EU regulations prescribe and what the organic control bodies check.

 In organic agriculture, one cannot forgo nutrients management.
 The core of organic agriculture is the circular economy.
 That means: nutrients that are taken out with the harvest should be brought back into the agriculture by the production and application of compost and other natural nutrients.

-The Fairbiotea development plan includes a plan for the production of compost, which should subsequently be implemented.
+The Fairbiotea development plan provides for the creation of a compost production plan, which can only be implemented to a limited extent without professional advice.
 Until a tea garden is fully capable of producing enough quantity of its own fertiliser, many years may pass by.
 Also in Shangba, this part of the development plan will be fully implemented only in a couple of years.

 Moreover, for an adequate supply with nutrients, the labour intensive manual removal of weeds between the tea bushes is important.
 It also helps to prevent the contamination of the crop by toxins which some of these weeds contain.
 Where the removal of weeds is necessary, it is done by hand.
 As the planting of bushes in the tea garden is however modern and very dense, the tea bushes shade the ground.
 This way, the growth of weeds is inhibited and the humidity of the soil is maintained.
 In consequence, the effort for the manual removal of weeds is kept to a minimum.